grahampullan/datascienceBB/README.md

 # Data Science Building Blocks

-The course provides an introduction to some data science techniques that have applications in engineering.
+These Jupyter notebooks are an introduction to some of the data science techniques that have applications in engineering.

+The notebooks can be accessed interactively using binder.org here:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/grahampullan/datascienceBB/master)

+Additional information on the concepts covered (and many others) can be found in these books:

+*Data-Driven Science and Engineering* by Brunton and Kutz

+*Linear Algebra and Its Applications* by Strang